KHabcde/template_matching_clicker/README.md

 # template_matching_clicker
 input: image file (and its filepath) <br>
-output : click on button simillar to image of input file
+output : click on the button simillar to input image